MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 - Retrieve secrets at application startup, not at deployment time or runtime.

-- Implement coding patterns to ensure that, when an authorization failure occurs at runtime, secrets are re-retrieved.
+- Implement coding patterns to ensure that secrets are re-retrieved when an authorization failure occurs at runtime.

 - Apply a fully automated key-rotation process that runs periodically within the solution.

- - Use [key near expiry notification](/azure/key-vault/keys/how-to-configure-key-rotation#configure-key-near-expiry-notification) to get alerts on upcoming expirations.
+ - Use [key near expiry notification](/azure/key-vault/keys/how-to-configure-key-rotation#configure-key-near-expiry-notification) to get alerts about upcoming expirations.

 ## IaaS-specific considerations when using VMs

 If you need to use IaaS VMs, some of the procedures and practices described earlier in this document might differ.
-The use of VMs provides more flexibility in configuration options, operating systems, driver access, low-level operating system access, and the kind of software that you can install.
+The use of VMs provides more flexibility in configuration options, operating systems, driver access, low-level operating system access, and the kinds of software that you can install.
 The disadvantages are increased operational costs and the responsibility for tasks that are usually performed by the cloud provider when you use PaaS services.

 ### Design considerations